 It helps protect against leaks

 Roof sheathing provides an additional layer of protection against weather elements, especially if the decking is weatherproof.
-This increase the lifespan of your roof and protects against water damage.
+This increases the lifespan of your roof and protects against water damage.

 It helps protect against fires